 There will be huge inflatables, photo stations, and lively Christmas tunes at the starting line.
 At the end of the race you get to run through a fake snowfall and take pics inside a gigantic snow globe.
 There will also be hot cocoa for kids, adult cocktails provided by event sponsor Kahlúa, and prizes awarded for Best Ugly Sweater, Best Kids Sweater, Best Pet Attire, and Best Mustache/Beard.

-Now celebration its 10th year, this upscale holiday celebration annually attracts over 1,500 attendees, including celebs, socialites and sports stars.
+Now celebrating its 11th year, this upscale holiday celebration annually attracts over 1,500 attendees, including celebs, socialites and sports stars.
 Atlanta’s top Urban Professionals will be dressed to impress in their seasonally-appropriate best, with lavish decor and live entertainment ensuring it’s a night to remember.

 A portion of the proceeds from the event will be donated to Camp Dream, a volunteer-driven NGO in Georgia that provides a traditional summer camp experience for children and young adults with moderate to severe physical and developmental disabilities.

 UNIQUE CHRISTMAS THINGS TO DO IN ATLANTA

 (The Roof at Ponce City Market, Nov 20-TBD)

 Once upon a time, the skating rink at Centennial Olympic Park was the only option for outdoor skating in Atlanta.
 But in 2017 Slater Hospitality opened Skate the Sky, a brand spankin’ new rink atop Ponce City Market.